Louise-X10/WebApp-Hackathon/README.md

   - Display all players currently still in game on page
   - Exchange tokens
   - Highlight previous player's bet
-  - Player that disconnects and reconnects with same name should use same socket?
+  - During game, player that disconnects and reconnects with same name should use same socket?
   - Move collect token and reset game button
   - NEW: Create login page to enter player number, then redirect to / reveal poker page
     - Use different ports for different player numbers, or